oyvindeh/ucss/README.md

 command line arguments.

 uCSS follows links by default.
 But there may be specific files, or whole subdomains, that you don't want to check.
-Those can be listed inside pages.exclude.
+These can be listed inside pages.exclude.
 If you want to exclude a whole subdomain, use a wildcard ("*") at the end of the url (please see [example config file](https://github.com/operasoftware/ucss/blob/master/examples/config_ucss.js)).